ibm-cloud-docs/logs-router/target-log-analysis.md

 To determine the correct {{site.data.keyword.la_short}} endpoint information, including the hostname and port, see the list of [{{site.data.keyword.la_short}} endpoints](/docs/log-analysis?topic=log-analysis-endpoints).

-## Choosing the management endpoint
+## Creating a tenant
+{: #target-log-analysis-tenant}
-{: #onboard-log-analysis-tenant-endpoint}
+{: step}

-A tenant is the account-specific configuration of {{site.data.keyword.logs_routing_full_notm}} running within a region.

-To get the details of a tenant in a region, you must use the management endpoint URL for the region where the tenant is configured.
+To receive your platform logs, you need to create a tenant with the {{site.data.keyword.logs_routing_full_notm}} service.

+You must create your tenant in the region where you want to collect and route platform logs to the {{site.data.keyword.la_short}} instance.
 {: important}

-You can use private or public endpoints.

-For more information, see [Management endpoint URLs](/docs/logs-router?topic=logs-router-endpoints).

-## Creating a tenant by using the API
+### Creating a tenant by using the API
-{: #onboard-log-analysis-tenant-api-create}
-{: api}
+{: #target-log-analysis-tenant-api}

+Run the following cURL request from the command line:

-Submit the create (onboard) request to {{site.data.keyword.logs_routing_full_notm}} by using the appropriate [management endpoint URL and port for the correct region](/docs/logs-router?topic=logs-router-endpoints).
+The create request creates the tenant in the region and the destination.{: note}

 ```sh
 curl -X POST https://<MANAGEMENT-API-ENDPOINT>:<PORT>/v1/tenants \